Greetings Fellow Vault Hunters!

 - Sic’ Em applies to Attack Commands only.

-- Go For The Eyes doesn’t seem to apply to the extra Radiation Damage from Gamma Burst or the fire damage from terror
+Go For The Eyes doesn’t apply to the extra Radiation Damage from Gamma Burst, the fire damage from terror, or the kinetic damage from Hive Mind

 Splash = (1 + ClassModSplashDmg + ArtifactAreaDmg + SplashDamageAnoint)